jbslabs/HA-Batocera/README.md

 HA Batocera is a lightweight Batocera agent that publishes gaming and system data to Home Assistant through MQTT, allowing you to build dashboards, automations, notifications, and statistics around your retro gaming setup.

+## Project Status

-# ⚠️ This project is currently in active development.
+### ⚠️ In active development.
 Features and installation methods may change before v1.0.0.

-## Project Status

 Current Release: v0.9.0